-Haener’s TD pass lifts Fresno State to 40-37 upset of UCLA
+Haener lifts Fresno State to 40-37 upset of No. 13 UCLA

 POLL IMPLICATIONS

 UCLA might remain in the polls after showing the mettle to rally back, but it was a bad week for the Pac-12.
+The five teams in the South Division that had non-conference games were favored and lost.

 UP NEXT